kamil-sita/labelle/readme.md

 ## Stack

 Labelle is written in Java, uses JavaFX, Spring, JOOQ, Liquibase and it's default database is Postgres.
 It's build with Maven.
+Tests use JUnit and TestFX.

 Later, other databases might be supported (especially SQLite).

+## Tests

+Currently, Labelle has below-average test coverage.
+There are some integration tests, and pseudo E2E using TestFX.